Guide9 min read

 AI Governance & Compliance · 28 February 2026

 The EU AI Act doesn't switch on all at once.
-Regulation (EU) 2024/1689 entered into force on 1 August 2024, but its provisions apply in phases over three years.
-This article maps every key deadline, explains what becomes applicable at each stage, and helps you prioritise your compliance effort.
+Regulation (EU) 2024/1689 entered into force on 1 August 2024, but its provisions apply in phases.
+This article maps every key deadline, explains what becomes applicable at each stage, and helps you prioritise your compliance effort — including the major deferral of the high-risk obligations under the Digital Omnibus.

 1 August 2024 — Entry into force